carlosdelolmo/carlosdelolmo/README.md

 ##  🤖 About Me
-I'm a Computer Engineer Student in Jaume I University...
+I'm a Computer Engineer Student at Jaume I University...

 ## 🦾 My stats